Fleets That Lease Improve Uptime While Cutting Costs

 Fleets That Lease

 Fleets are using a variety of leasing strategies.
-The 2022 National Private Truck Council (NPTC) Benchmarking Survey reported that the majority of the Class 8 vehicle population, 51%, is leased, while 49% is owned.
-Nearly two-thirds, 62%, are classified as full-service leases.
-Roughly one-third of fleets, 32%, report a combination of ownership and leasing heavy-duty equipment, while 26% report leasing all or a majority of their equipment.
+The 2025 National Private Truck Council (NPTC) Benchmarking Survey reported that the majority of private fleets — 55% — lease some or all of their Class 8 vehicle population, while 45% own 90% of more of their equipment.
+More than three-quarters, 72%, are classified as full-service leases.
+Roughly one-third of fleets, 27%, report a combination of ownership and leasing heavy-duty equipment, while 28% report leasing all or a majority of their equipment.

 Outsourced Maintenance

-Specifically, the survey found that 52% of the fleets report outsourcing nearly all their maintenance.
-That is, 90 cents of every maintenance dollar is spent with an outside service provider, up from 46% in the previous report.
+Specifically, the survey found that 41% of the fleets report outsourcing nearly all their maintenance.
+That is, 90 cents of every maintenance dollar is spent with an outside service provider.
+Additionally, 42% of private fleets rely on both in-house maintenance as well as outsourcing.

 Fleets’ Top Concerns